-- Our Summer School program includes excursions, city tours and hikes of moderate length.
-Please remember to bring appropriate clothing and footgear with you.
+Our summer school program includes excursions, city tours and moderate-length hikes.
+Do not forget to bring appropriate clothing and footgear.

-- Please keep in mind that July and August are among the hottest months of the year in Germany and prepare accordingly.
+Remember that July and August are among the hottest months of the year in Germany, and prepare yourself accordingly.
 You may also want to bring a raincoat with you.
-You do not need to bring bed and bath linens.

 Once you have landed, find the sign for the regional train station (Regionalbahnhof, do NOT go to Fernbahnhof).
-You can purchase a ticket to Mainz Hbf (Hauptbahnhof) at the ticket machines located in the train station.
+You can purchase a ticket to Mainz main station at the ticket machines located in the train station.

-The easiest way to come to Mainz is to take the train S8, which has Wiesbaden Hbf as its destination but also stops at Mainz Hbf (Hauptbahnhof).
+The easiest way to come to Mainz is to take the train S8, which has Wiesbaden main station as its final destination but also stops at Mainz main station.
 The S8 leaves on platform 3 twice an hour.
-The ride to Mainz Hbf (Hauptbahnhof) will take about 26 minutes.
+The ride to Mainz main station will take about 26 minutes.

-Please DO NOT take any train going to Mainz-Kastel, as trains going this direction will not bring you to Mainz Hbf (Hauptbahnhof).
+Please DO NOT take any train going to Mainz-Kastel, as trains going this direction will not bring you to Mainz.